Explore and Extend After-School Program

 2:30–3:15 p.m.
 Yoga for Youth (Primary I and II)

 2:30–3:15 p.m.
 Tae Kwon Do (Primary I and II)

 3:45–4:30 p.m.
 Tae Kwon Do (Grades 1–5)

 2:30–3:15 p.m.
 Gymnastics (Primary I and II)

-Explore and Extend After-School Care begins at dismissal and runs until 6:00 p.m. on both campuses, providing students with structured daily activities and a healthy snack.
+Explore and Extend After-School Care begins at dismissal and runs until 6:00 p.m., providing students with structured daily activities and a healthy snack.
 Students are encouraged to develop self-help, social problem solving, and creative creative critical thinking skills within a developmentally appropriate environment.

 Time is provided for Lower and Middle School students to independently pursue homework.
 While teachers are available to assist as needed, Explore and Extend is not a tutorial service and cannot provide one-on-one tutoring during this homework time.